Houston Divorce & Custody Settlement Attorneys

 - Want to avoid unnecessary tension and drama during and after the divorce

-- Avoid misconceptions about divorce by consulting with their attorneys on Texas divorce law
+- Avoid misconceptions about divorce by consulting with their lawyers on Texas divorce law

 - Are interested in resolving their divorce in a cost-efficient manner

 Contact a Houston Family Law Settlement Attorney

-Contact Conner & Lindamood, P.C. today for an appointment with our Houston Settlements Attorneys to discuss a potential settlement in your family law matter.
+Contact Lindamood & Robinson, P.C. today for an appointment with our Houston Settlements Attorneys to discuss a potential settlement in your family law matter.
 At your initial office consultation, you will be informed of the Texas law as it applies to your matter, how long the process takes, the costs involved, and probable outcomes.
 With offices in Houston and League City (by appointment only), we are proud to serve Galveston County, Harris County, Houston County and surrounding communities.